elegant-scipy/elegant-scipy/markdown/preface.markdown

 ```

 So what, right?
-Why cause such a fuss just to add some parentheses!
+Why cause such a fuss just to add some parentheses?
 Well, true, but what if you want to instead print to a different *stream*, such as *standard error*, the usual place for debugging information?

 ```